jacqueline-lam/portfolio-api/README.md

 More installation instructions can be found on the [Ruby on Rails Guide](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)

-Once Ruby and Rails are installed, `cd` into `portfolio-api` and run:
+Once Ruby and Rails are installed, run:

     $ gem install bundler